 Never devalue your time, it’s the one thing you can’t get back in life.
-To assure you’re working with serious businesses, you could also discuss consultation fees for your expertise to assure the project runs as efficiently as possible.
-It’s also important to keep in mind that the same about of time and skills goes into working on a project for free as for a paid gig because the quality is important in both cases.
+To assure you’re working with serious businesses, you could discuss consultation fees for your expertise to assure the project runs as efficiently as possible.
+It’s important to consider that working on a project for free requires the same amount of time and skills as a paid gig because the quality matters in both cases.

 2. Financial Return

 Some people will ask for samples for free and they never really planned on paying you for your efforts.
 Think about the free things that you have in your life, like the free shirts that you use as rags.
-People are trained to devalue things that they receive for free because they are under the impression that they are cheap and not worth paying for.
+People tend devalue what they receive for free because they hold the impression that it is not worth paying for.
 People that think this way will take a toll on your spirit and drain you for everything you’re willing to give.

 4. Waste of Effort

-If you’re not desperate, and you’re getting projects frequently, there really is no need to offer a sample design project for free.
+If you’re not desperate, and you’re getting projects frequently, you don’t need to offer a sample design project for free.
 There’s an 80/20 rule where only 20% of your customers will provide 80% of your income.
 Focus on the good customers that genuinely support you instead of chasing empty promises.
 If some can’t afford to pay for graphic design services, and they don’t trust you to work without a test, it’s likely that they don’t have the resources to use the designs you would have provided effectively and may never trust your expertise.

 You should not agree to work on a test project for free.
 Sample work goes through the same process and requires the same amount of time and effort as a paid gig.
 Your clients must respect the expertise that is put into every project and value you as a designer.